jolcara75/hscript/README.md

   `"PROXY DK"`, `"PROXY IN"`, `"PROXY EG"`, `"PROXY CH"`, `"PROXY BR"`, `"PROXY TR"`

 ### Script debug
-* This feature is only available for the Hola client for Windows (not the Hola Unblocker browser extensions for Chrome & Firefox).
+* This feature is only available for the Hola client for Windows (not the Hola browser extensions for Chrome & Firefox).
 * To enter debug mode click "Developer mode" then "Create new script".
 To disable debug mode click "Simple mode".
 * In debug mode, Hola will add 'X-Hola-Unblocker-Debug' response header to any http request (you can view all network traffic using Chrome Developer Tools and selecting the network tab).
 * X-Hola-Unblocker-Debug syntax: